apparebit/prettypretty/docs/src/deepdive/progressbar.md

 ### Accessibility

-Prettypretty's focus on colors manipulation is not just an aesthetic concern but also touches upon accessibility.
+Prettypretty's focus on color manipulation is not just an aesthetic concern but also touches upon accessibility.
 That is one reason why prettypretty already includes a [contrast metric](https://apparebit.github.io/prettypretty/prettypretty/struct.Color.html#method.contrast_against)